Magnificent New Zealand itinerary

 Day 10: Rotorua, 2 nights

 We travel south this morning via Auckland as we make our way to the world-famous thermal region of Rotorua.
-The next two nights are spent at the four star Millennium Rotorua, superbly situated close to the shores of beautiful Lake Rotorua.
+The next two nights are spent at the four star Distinction Hotel.
+Rotorua is the heart of New Zealand’s rich Maori culture and this evening, at our hotel, we attend a concert featuring traditional song and dance, including the world famous war dance – The Haka.
+Also included is a buffet dinner.

 Day 11: Rotorua

-Sightseeing this morning takes us via Rotorua’s famous Bath House, a Tudorstyle building within the Government Gardens.
+Our sightseeing this morning takes us via Rotorua’s famous Bath House, a Tudor-style building within the Government Gardens.
 We continue to Te Puia, home to the Whakarewarewa Thermal Reserve, with its spurting geysers and boiling mud pools.
 Your afternoon is at leisure to relax.
-For those that so wish, optional activities include a ﬂoat plane ﬂight over Mount Tarawera, or perhaps an afternoon enjoying the healing properties of the thermal pools at the nearby Polynesian Spa may be more appealing?
-Rotorua is the heart of New Zealand’s rich Maori culture and this evening, at our hotel, we attend a concert featuring traditional song and dance, including the world famous war dance – The Haka.
-Also included is a Hangi buﬀet dinner, cooked using traditional Maori methods.
+For those that so wish, optional activities include a floatplane flight over Mount Tarawera, or perhaps an afternoon visiting the Hobbiton Movie Set from The Lord of the Rings may be more appealing?

 Day 12: Christchurch, Overnight

 This morning we make our way to Auckland Airport for our Jetstar ﬂight to Christchurch.
-Enjoy a brief sightseeing tour, prior to our arrival at the Distinction Hotel, Christchurch.
+Enjoy a brief sightseeing tour, prior to our arrival at the centrally located Distinction Hotel, Christchurch.